bevyengine/rfcs/rfcs/63-nursery.md

 **scoped merge rights** for the Bevy project.

-Nursery crate maintainers have shown themselves to have the judgement and reliability needed to manage part of the core engine: upstreaming a crate should not impose any additional barriers to the crate's development and maintenance.
+Nursery crate maintainers have shown themselves to have the judgement and reliability needed to manage part of the core engine: upstreaming a crate should not impose serious additional barriers to the crate's development and maintenance.
 Following the standard rules for community reviews, they will be able to merge PRs that affect their nursery crate and directly related areas of the engine.
 Controversial PRs in their area will still require following the standard `bevy` protocol.
 At the time of writing, this means sign-off from the project lead.

 Like always, the project lead may choose to hand out (or revoke) additional permissions on a case-by-case basis where warranted, but the expansion of merge rights outlined above is the default process when a nursery crate is upstreamed.

+Nursery crate maintainers will be added as [`CODEOWNERS`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to the areas that cover their now-upstreamed crates.
+This will be used for automatically soliciting reviews, but will not be [used to require reviews](https://bors.tech/rfcs/0357-bors-support-for-codeowners.html).

 ## Drawbacks